luke185/CP3407_MyClean/iteration_1.md

 ### + TODO: Week 4
 >   V1: Week / Chapter 4
 1. ***Need to finish other 2 user stories before starting this one***
-2. Add a booking button + logic to each listing on the listings page
+3. Add a booking button + logic to each listing on the listings page
+4. Add logic to control booking availability based on provider availability.
-3. Include a page for user's to see their current bookings
+5. Include a page for user's to see their current bookings
 ### + IN PROGRESS: Week 4
 >   V1: Week / Chapter ...